 You could also ask family or roommates if they plan to order anything from a website and offer to split the delivery fee!

 Shop for the Bunny

-Whenever you go shopping from now on, check the labels for the Leaping Bunny Logo the same way you would check nutrition labels and expiration dates.
+When shopping, check the labels for the Leaping Bunny Logo the same way you would check nutrition labels and expiration dates.

 The Leaping Bunny can be found on many household products, cosmetics, and other items around the world.
 It’s an internationally recognized symbol that guarantees no animal testing was done during the product’s development.